 Note: There is no need to create Joomla! user.
 End-users will not be able to login with a Joomla! user if not registered with the API Server as shown above.
 When a user registers in API Server, a corresponding Joomla! user is created automatically.

+Note: To enable captcha for sign up page go to Extensions select Plugin Manager and find Captcha – ReCaptcha plugin.
+If you are going to use this plugin, you have to set public and private keys.
+You will need a Google account to get these keys.
+After that System from main menu select Global Configuration and for Default Captcha select Captcha – ReCaptcha.

 If registration is successful, a message will be shown on the page, and the user will receive an activation email.
 The user will be able to login after the account is activated.